How to Clean a Fan

 When the summer heat ramps up, you know it's time to break out the air conditioners, fans, and sweet iced tea.
-Are you ready for the heat?
-It's always a good idea to make sure your air conditioners are up to snuff and ready to go, and it's never a bad idea to clean things like ceiling and box fans.
-Read on for instructions on how to clean your box fans in a matter of minutes so they'll run like new!
+It's always a good idea to make sure your air conditioners are up to snuff and ready to go, and it's never a bad idea to clean your box fan.
+Read on for instructions on how to clean your box fan in a matter of minutes so they'll run like new!

 Cleaning a box fan only requires fairly simple tools that can be found in most households:

 - Garden hose with sprayer (detachable shower head with high-speed spray setting)

 - Optional: can of compressed air or gas duster

 These simple steps will guide you through the process.

 1. Disconnect the Fan From Its Power Source